Burmese fish stew with aromatics

-The fish are moist and tender and smothered in a light stew, almost like a soup that is aromatic with lemongrass, ginger, chillies and fresh turmeric.
+The fish is moist and tender and smothered in a light stew, almost like a soup that is aromatic with lemongrass, ginger, chillies and fresh turmeric.
 Yes, I strongly recommend fresh turmeric for this soup if you have it, it changes the flavour of the dish completely.
 The fresh herbs that garnish the dish add lovely notes and freshness to the stew.
 I served this with Thai Jasmine rice, it was a perfect combination.

 For more wonderful recipes from this cookbook, click here.